-So far, to the best of our knowledge, only one study has directly assessed teachers’ HR using a wrist-worn fitness tracker during teaching: @runge2020 used a Fitbit fitness tracker to assess HR as an indicator of stress in N = 4 in-service teachers.
+So far, to the best of our knowledge, only one study has directly assessed teachers’ HR using a wrist-worn fitness tracker during teaching: @runge2020 used a Fitbit® fitness tracker to assess HR as an indicator of stress in N = 4 in-service teachers.
 They used the fitness trackers’ recordings to create a profile for each teacher, with the aim of differentiating between teachers reporting higher or lower levels of stress.
 In particular, it was found that the combination of a high HR, a high number of steps, and short sleep was characteristic of teachers reporting high stress levels.
 It should, however, be noted that the generalizability of the results is limited due to the small sample size.

-In summary, previous studies have revealed that teachers’ (and students’) HR changes with an increase in HR even before stress occurs and peaks in activating phases [@Darnell2019; @chalmers2021], depending on their activities and the stressors they experience, whereby particularly teacher-centered phases led to an increase in HR [@sperka1995; @scheuch1997psychophysische; @donker2018; @junker2021].
-Furthermore, it could be shown that HR as an indicator of stress can be assessed using low-cost, non-intrusive fitness trackers [@Darnell2019; @chalmers2021].
+In summary, previous studies have revealed that teachers’ (and students’) HR changes depending on their activities and the stressors they experience, with an increase in HR even before expected stressors occur, and with peaks in activating phases [@Darnell2019; @chalmers2021]. , whereby Teacher-centered phases, in particular, led to an increase in HR [@sperka1995; @scheuch1997psychophysische; @donker2018; @junker2021].
 However, studies are still lacking, that investigate data from teacher-worn fitness trackers in larger samples to explore the links between teachers’ HR and subjective stressor appraisal or effects of teaching experience.

 ## The role of appraisals, coping, and teaching experience in teachers’ stress response

-As shown in Fig. 1., primary and secondary appraisals play a crucial role in teachers’ evaluation of resources.
-Both appraisal processes are cognitive and depend highly on the person appraising the situation because they concern the implications of information for one’s well-being on a personal level [@lazarus1987].
-Appraisal processes in turn are thought to influence the coping strategies teachers choose to deal with stressful events such as classroom disruptions.
-Direct action techniques as one coping strategy include teachers’ development of professional knowledge, skills, and practices to effectively manage the classroom environment [@kyriacou2001].
-Thus, personal resources such as effective classroom management and an active, problem-focused coping style are negatively related to emotional exhaustion and teachers’ self-reported workload stress [@maslach2001job; @clunies2008self].
-Accordingly, when resources are lacking and coping fails, negative consequences like burnout and high turnover can arise [@jalongo2006; @unterbrink2007; @aloe2014], highlighting the importance of research on teacher stress.
+Teachers´ personal resources such as effective classroom management and an active, problem-focused coping style are negatively related to teachers’ self-reported emotional exhaustion and stress [@maslach2001job; @clunies2008self].
+Accordingly, when resources are lacking and coping fails, negative consequences for health (e.g., burnout) and for work (e.g., high turnover rates) can arise [@jalongo2006; @unterbrink2007; @aloe2014].

-Furthermore, as shown in Fig. 1, both primary and secondary appraisals are influenced by teachers’ professional experience, shaping their classroom management skills.
-As professional experience grows, teachers develop cognitive scripts for managing classroom events, resulting in more complex and effective classroom management skills [@wolff2021classroom]. @clunies2008self showed that using reactive management strategies instead of proactive ones is significantly associated with increased teacher stress and reduced student on-task behavior.
+As shown in Fig. 1, both primary and secondary appraisal are influenced by teachers’ professional experience,.
+As professional experience grows, teachers develop cognitive scripts for managing classroom events, resulting in more complex and effective classroom management skills [@wolff2021classroom].
+For example, @clunies2008self showed that using reactive management strategies instead of proactive ones is significantly associated with increased teacher stress and reduced student on-task behavior.

-Especially beginning teachers face considerable stress and often feel overwhelmed by the demands of teaching [@ophardt2017klassenmanagement; @wolff2015keeping; @klusmann2012berufliche], with many leaving the profession within the first five years [@ingersoll2003].
-Research shows less experienced teachers are more susceptible to burnout, underscoring the importance of professional experience in predicting teacher stress [@fisher2011].
+Beginning teachers face considerable stress and often feel overwhelmed by the demands of teaching [@ophardt2017klassenmanagement; @wolff2015keeping; @klusmann2012berufliche], with many leaving the profession within the first five years [@ingersoll2003].
+Less experienced teachers are also more susceptible to burnout, underscoring the importance of professional experience in predicting teacher stress [@fisher2011].